Call us to set up an appointment! 765.962.9900

 BACK BELTS FOR OFFICE WORKERS

-Another study of extensible, non-extensible, and no belt use in low back pain office workers was performed.
-Biomechanically, belt use in all three groups (those with back pain who used either type of belt and those who were healthy office workers) benefitted sit-to-stand movement.
+Another study of extensible, non-extensible, and no belt use in low back pain office workers was done.
+Biomechanically, belt use in all three groups (those with back pain who wore either type of belt and those who were healthy office workers) benefitted sit-to-stand movement.
 For the back pain patients, belt use decreased pain intensity, pain-related anxiety, and pain catastrophizing.
-The researchers proposed that either type of belt may be beneficial in activities of daily living of patients with low back pain and of healthy office workers.
-(2) Johnson Chiropractic backs the use of tools that keep our Richmond back pain patients active and mobile and confident in their ability to be active and mobile.
+The researchers suggested that either type of belt may be beneficial in activities of daily living of patients with low back pain and of healthy office workers.
+(2) Johnson Chiropractic backs the use of tools that keep our Richmond back pain patients active and moving and confident in their ability to be active and mobile.
 We work with our patients to create a Richmond chiropractic treatment plan that may or may not involve a back belt and watch its use so that it remains a beneficial tool and not a hindrance to healing.

 USING A BACK BELT